bobmaertz/canner/README.md

  - Supports matching body, method, and headers to serve up a response

 # Getting Started

+## Installation

+The easiest way to get started is to to `go get github.com/bobmaertz/canner` and create a configuration file.

 ## Building
 ```shell
 make build